LexLuengas/yew-example-app/README.md

 A very basic Single-Page Application (SPA) written in Rust with the Yew web framework.
 It makes requests to the Twitter Search API by a set of user-specified keywords and displays the results in a table.

+The architecture is based on Henry Zimmerman's WeekendAtJoes4 SPA (https://github.com/hgzimmerman/WeekendAtJoes4).

 ## Setup

 Add a file *api/twitter_config.json* containing some valid Twitter API tokens, e.g.